For safety reasons F1 cars can no longer do official timed runs so instead perform stunning demonstrations!

 Flying training began at Goodwood in 1940 when pilots were taught operational flying techniques in Hurricanes and Spitfires.

 There is Blue Badge forward parking within the car park and an accessible minibus available from the car park to the event, with a short walk from the shuttle drop off to the event entrance.
 Please note that the event is held in a grassy field, where the ground is undulating and uneven in places with no trackway.
-Visit our Accessibility page for more information on electric mobility scooter and manual wheelchair hire.
+For more information on electric mobility scooter and manual wheelchair hire, please follow the link below to the Goodwoof Accessibility page.